LordIdra/transfer-window-old/plan.md

 [x] Fix weird camera switch flickering
 [x] Key press recenters camera to selected object
+[ ] Hide orbits of selected object when zoomed in far enough [x] Icons to represent planets/stars/spacecraft when zoomed out [x] Icon precedence algorithm
+[x] Selected icon takes precedence over all others
-[ ] Hide orbits of selected object when zoomed in far enough [ ] Icons to represent planets/stars/spacecraft when zoomed out [ ] API to add and execute burns using simple integrator [ ] Function to recalculate trajectory so we can redraw vessel trajectory as burn is created [ ] Highlight point on orbit when hovering near it
+[ ] API to add and execute burns using simple integrator [ ] Function to recalculate trajectory so we can redraw vessel trajectory as burn is created [ ] Highlight point on orbit when hovering near it